pestphp/docs/datasets.md

 ])->with('days_of_the_week');
 ```

-When running the previous example, Pest output will include the description for each of the verified combination:
+When running the example above, Pest's output will contain a description of each of the validated combinations.

 <div class="code-snippet">
     <img src="/assets/img/dataset_businesshours.webp?1" style="--lines: 5" />